 • If accepted, the loan amount for which a recipient would be approved will vary based on the applicant's merit and other factors.
-Typically, the amount will be approximately 50% of total program tuition, however the Foundation may elect to fund up to 100% of the total program tuition in some cases.
+Typically, the amount may be approximately 50% of total program tuition.
+However, the Foundation may elect to fund more or less of the program tuition costs.
 The program will not loan monies greater than the un-funded tuition amount (e.g., If the program has agreed to fund 50% of tuition, but the recipient later secures a scholarship covering 75% of tuition, the program will only fund the remaining 25%).
 Final loan amount will depend on additional factors, such as additional loans or scholarships acquired by the student.
-If accepted, the recipient will be notified of the exact dollar amount for which he/she is approved.
+If accepted, the recipient will be notified of the exact dollar amount for which they are approved.